 - Make a donation in your pet’s honor to your local animal shelter.
 Many shelters have a memorial donation program with either a wall or garden where you can have a brick engraved with your pet’s name.
 Not only will you create a lasting tribute to your pet, but you will also be helping save the lives of homeless shelter animals.

-- Join a pet bereavement support group.
-Check with your local animal shelter for more information on finding one of these groups or a pet bereavement hotline.
+- Join a pet bereavement support group or call a pet bereavement hotline.
+Check with your local animal shelter for more information on finding one of these groups.